Firoz Shah palace complex: Royal palace

 The royal palace is a rectangular three-storied building with two floors above ground and one underground.
 The king resided here with his entourage.
 In the past, it had two more floors above the current structure.
 The ruined pillars of the historical third floor still lie horizontally on the roof of the current structure.
 They supported a two-story structure of wood and stone.

 The palace is built of rubble masonry and lime mortar.
 The palace building has between one and three rooms on the north, west, and east sides, but it is several rooms deeper on the south side where the bulk of the structure lies.
-The north and west sides have arched passages built into the fort's bastion, and has no windows.
+The north and west sides have arched passages built into the fort's bastion and have no windows.
 The west and south sides of the structure were renovated by the Archaeological Survey of India and still stand with a flat roof and arched gateway and passages.

 On the far northwest side of the complex, there is a watch tower with three stories above ground and one underground, that doubles as a staircase and connects all floors of the palace and serves as a corner passage between the north and west sides of the building.
 This is the tallest structure in the complex.